MatejTymes/JavaFixes/README.md

     );

-    ConnectionDetails newConnectionDetails = dbBDetails();

     // update of connection details
     connectionDetails.updateValue(
-        newConnectionDetails
+        newConnectionDetails()
     );

-    // usersTable now refers to the new database connection and gets its records count instead int recordCount2 = usersTable.mapCurrentValue(
+    // table in NEW/updated connection is used to get the records count instead int recordCount2 = usersTable.mapCurrentValue(
         table -> table.getRecordsCount()
     );